kluvin/shorturl/README.md

 * More tests, plus setup and their database interaction
 * Error-handling in user related parts of the app
 * Documentation for the endpoints, right now I will put it is in the readme
+* There's a reference to `b62` which does not look to be effective.
+I suspect a related bug where the `bankid` style shortener does not activate, and accordingly we have misleading test.
+As such, this would be fixed by reading the value and not checking for existence.
+* As a sidenote to above, we should store a `type` column on the `redirect` table.

 ## Comments on earlier statements

-[1] Post implementation I realize the domininant factor is still the internet connection, but I presume the application is operating under this constraint.
+1. Post implementation I realize the domininant factor is still the internet connection, but I presume the application is operating under this constraint.
-[2] This was a bad idea, as I added an additional requirement.
+2. This was a bad idea, as I added an additional requirement.
 I still believe the idea was fun but it did add stress to reach the timeline.